Be You! 1 (Music)

 Instructions

-1. Read the book and look for words or pictures that make you think of sounds (for example, rain falling, splashing in puddles, eating, floating in space).
+1. After reading the book, look for words or pictures that make you think of sounds (for example, stirring stew, knocking, smell wafting, eating stew, smelling stew,

-2. Use your voice, body or materials around you to create each sound (for example, snapping to illustrate a gentle rain falling).
+2. Use your voice, body and/or materials around you to create each sound (for example, stamping a steady beat loudly to create the sound of walking).

 • Will the sounds be high or low?
 (Pitch)